 \section{Introduction}

 The motion of charged particles in the vicinity of black holes provides a powerful means of probing the interplay between gravitation, electromagnetism, and relativistic dynamics.
 The presence of external magnetic fields near compact objects can substantially modify particle trajectories, giving rise to rich orbital structures with direct astrophysical implications \cite{FrolovShoom2010,Lim2015,TursunovStuchlikKolos2016,NarzilloevAbdujabbarovBambiAhmedov2019,Abdulxamidov2023,Ladino2023,Uktamov:2024ckf,2024PhRvD.110h4084U,Oteev2025}.
-Such magnetized environments are expected to occur naturally in accretion flows and jet-launching regions surrounding supermassive black holes, where strong magnetic fields influence both plasma motion and radiation processes \cite{McKinney2015,Sarkar2016,Ripperda2022,Janiuk2022,Crinquand2022,Nathanail2025,Chatterjee2025}.
+Such magnetized environments are expected to occur naturally in accretion flows and jet-launching regions surrounding supermassive black holes, where strong magnetic fields influence both plasma motion and radiation processes \cite{McKinney2015,Sarkar2016,Ripperda2022,chakraborty_gravitational_2022,Janiuk2022,Crinquand2022,chakraborty_magnetic_2024,chakraborty_black_2024,Nathanail2025,Chatterjee2025}.

-Among the simplest yet most instructive models for investigating these effects is the Schwarzschild black hole (SBH) immersed in a uniform magnetic field, often described through Wald’s formalism \cite{Wald1974,Galtsov1978,Tursunov2013,Kolos2015,RAYIMBAEV2024101516,Rayimbaev2023}.
-In this configuration, the magnetic field leaves the background geometry unaltered but modifies charged-particle motion via Lorentz interaction.
+Among the most straightforward yet most instructive models for investigating these effects is the Schwarzschild black hole (SBH) immersed in a uniform magnetic field, often described through Wald’s formalism \cite{Wald1974,Galtsov1978,Tursunov2013,Kolos2015,RAYIMBAEV2024101516,Rayimbaev2023}.
+In this configuration, the magnetic field leaves the background geometry unchanged but modifies charged-particle motion via the Lorentz force.
 As a result, the corresponding trajectories exhibit intricate dependencies on the particle’s charge, energy, angular momentum, and the magnetic field strength.
 Analyses of such systems not only yield theoretical insights but also offer possible explanations for observed phenomena near black holes, such as quasi-periodic oscillations, flares, and hotspot orbits detected around Sagittarius~A* (Sgr~A*) \cite{Stuchlik2013,Lin2023,Aimar2023,RAHMATOV2024143,Levis2024}.